 Compare that to electric units that require a constant power source and lose their heat once switched off.

-The downside is they take longer to heat up in the first place, so it’s not ideal when you’re looking for a quick hit of warmth.
+The downside is they take longer to heat in the first place, so it’s not ideal when you’re looking for a quick hit of warmth.

 6. Wood Burning Stove